davidusb-geek/emhass/README.md

     - service: homeassistant.turn_off
       entity_id: switch.water_heater_switch
 ```
 These automations will turn on and off the Home Assistant entity `switch.water_heater_switch` using the current state from the EMHASS entity `sensor.p_deferrable0`. `sensor.p_deferrable0`  being the entity generated from the EMHASS day-ahead optimization and published by examples above.
-The `sensor.p_deferrable0` entity's current state is updated every 30 minutes (or `freq` minutes) via an automated publish option 1 or 2. *(selecting one of the 48 stored data values)*
+The `sensor.p_deferrable0` entity's current state is updated every 30 minutes (or `optimization_time_step` minutes) via an automated publish option 1 or 2. *(selecting one of the 48 stored data values)*

 ## The publish-data specificities